Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

 \subsubsection{Key Recovery}

-Key recovery attacks use several common techniques to statistically analyse power consumption waveforms, or traces. \emph{Simple power analysis} (SPA) directly uses waveforms to identify particular instructions under execution and their corresponding cryptographic operation.
-These operations can be chained together to determine the data and the secret key upon which the operation is applied. \emph{Differential power analysis} (DPA) is a more advanced technique, first presented by Kocher et al.~\cite{kocher1999differential}.
-DPA uses statistical analysis of multiple traces and ciphertexts to infer secret keys under execution.
-It is based on computing correlations between the Hamming distance of intermediate cryptographic operations and the power trace to determine key bytes. \emph{Template analysis} involves collecting a set of traces and labelling their corresponding cryptographic operation.
-Newly measured traces are then classified by mapping it to its closest related template from this set.
+Most key recovery attacks employ a common set of techniques for analysing power traces. \emph{Simple power analysis} (SPA) involves directly inspecting traces to deduce secret information when measurements can be mapped to certain data properties, e.g.\ distinct voltages corresponding to individual key bits. \emph{Differential power analysis} (DPA), an advanced technique presented by Kocher et al.~\cite{kocher1999differential}, uses correlations between the Hamming weight of intermediate cryptographic operations and measurement traces to determine the likelihood of particular key bytes. \emph{Template analysis} involves collecting a set of traces and labelling them with the corresponding cryptographic operation.
+Freshly measured traces are then classified by mapping it to its closest matching template from the set.

-A wide body of work has examined SPAs, DPAs, and template analyses on smart cards, FPGAs and other embedded systems in substantial detail over the past 20 years~\cite{markantonakis2009attacking,mangard2008power,fan2010state,moradi2010lightweight}.
-Recent power analysis research has focused on the application of machine and deep learning, which can offer better discriminative power over traditional, manually tailored statistical models.
-Heuser and Zohner~\cite{heuser2012intelligent} (2012) present the use of support vector machines (SVMs) to perform profiled power analysis.
-The authors use an 8-bit AVR ATMega-256-1 MCU (8MHz clock) that executed a reference software AES implementation.
-The AES S-box is used as the profiling target and the SVM is used to classify the Hamming weight of the S-box value against the power consumption.
-The authors show that the AES key can be recovered within 20 traces in low-noise environments and up to 60 traces in high-noise environments.
-Since 2012, a wide variety of work has been published on machine learning-based SCAs in numerous application areas besides power analysis.
-The reader is referred to surveys by Hettwer et al.~\cite{hettwer2019applications} and Jin et al.~\cite{jin2020recent} for detailed treatments of these works.
+Over the last 20 years, SPAs, DPAs, and template analyses have been studied in great detail on smart cards, FPGAs and embedded systems~\cite{markantonakis2009attacking,mangard2008power,fan2010state,moradi2010lightweight}.
+Recent work has explored machine and deep learning methods for providing greater discriminative power using fewer traces over existing statistical methods.
+Heuser and Zohner~\cite{heuser2012intelligent} (2012) explored the use of support vector machines (SVMs) for this purpose.
+Power traces were collected from an 8-bit AVR ATMega-256-1 MCU (8MHz) using a reference AES software implementation.
+The AES S-box was used as the profiling target in which the SVM predicted the Hamming weight from the measurement trace.
+The authors were able to recover the key using 20 traces in low-noise and up to 60 traces in high-noise environments.
+Beyond power analysis, traditional machine learning has also been used for side-channel analysis in other problem spaces, such as recovering information about physically unclonable functions (PUFs).
+We refer to Hettwer et al.~\cite{hettwer2019applications} for a detailed survey of this work.